 But you won’t be ready to part with this composting bin any time soon.
 A carbon filter keeps odors under control, and once you’ve emptied the contents of the bin into your composter, the container is dishwasher safe for quick clean-up.

 What To Look For in A Composter

 The size of your household and how much you cook should determine how big your compost bin needs to be.
-You should also consider how often you’ll realistically have time to empty it and whether you want an indoor or outdoor model.
+You should also consider how often you’ll realistically have time to empty it.

 From basic models that simply store compost to those that will also “cook” it, compost bins offer a wide variety of features.
-For indoor options, add-ons like odor control are key while features like weatherproofing or durability may be more important if you plan to keep your compost bin outside.
 If you’re keeping it inside in a prominent place, you may also want to prioritize a bin’s style, so it doesn’t stick out in your home.

 Ease of use

 How much time and effort do you want to put into composting?
 If you’re looking for a simple way to cut down on waste, there are easy-to-use models that can help.
-If, however, you want one that takes care of yard waste and performs other duties, then you may need a bin that takes a bit more work on your part.
+If, however, you want one that actually breaks down the organic material, then you may need a bin that takes a bit more work on your part.